Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Each bank handles balance transfers and payments differently and at different speeds.
 Here’s a breakdown of how long the major credit card issuing banks say they need to complete a balance transfer, according to their websites:

-These time frames are only estimates, and some banks may be able to process your balance much faster.
-Some reviews report transfers being completed in just a few business days.
+While these time frames are just estimates, some banks might process your balance transfer much quicker.
+In fact, some reviewers have noted transfers being completed in just a few business days.

 No matter how long your balance transfer takes, make sure that you continue to make your on-time monthly minimum payment during the process.

-Your old credit account will still require payment until your balance reflects as $0.
+Your old credit account will still require payment until your balance is reflected as $0.
 If you do not make your monthly minimum payment during the balance transfer process, you will be subject to a late fee and the negative credit score reporting that comes from a late payment.

 If the payment you make, combined with your balance transfer, results in you paying more than you owe, your credit card issuer will send you a refund for the overage.